Three Reasons to Get Commercial Truck Insurance

 - Cargo theft, vandalism, and damage

-Insurance companies understand the importance that trucking businesses pose in our national finances.
-Therefore, commercial truck insurance is specially tailored to meet the safety needs of truck owners and operators.
+Insurance companies understand how important the trucking industry is to the economy.
+So commercial truck insurance is specially tailored to meet the safety needs of truck owners and operators.

 The Federal Motor Carrier Safety Administration (FMCSA) won’t let your commercial fleet operate without adequate insurance.
 The FMCSA assigns a specific Department of Transportation (DOT) number to registered commercial vehicles.
-However, if you fail to show proof of insurance, they won’t assign you your DOT number, thereby restricting you from performing any commercial activities.
+However, if you fail to show proof of insurance, they won’t assign you your DOT number, which restricts you from performing any commercial activities.

 An average truck transports tons of cargo and covers more miles than an average commercial vehicle.
 Therefore, a truck insurance policy needs more coverage than commercial auto insurance.
 Important coverage such as bobtail insurance isn’t included in a standard commercial auto insurance policy, either.

 Moreover, your clients and shippers will undoubtedly ask for proof of insurance before doing any business with you.
-Moving cargo is expensive, and without proper insurance on the fleet, the clients wouldn’t have trust in your company.
+Moving cargo is expensive, and without proper insurance on the fleet, the clients won’t feel confident in your company.

 Commercial truck insurance covers these specific safety needs of the truck businesses: